Luludotc/Sigma3D/README.md

 * Properties

     ```py
-    Window.aspect_ratio: float # The ratio of width by height of the window
+    aspect_ratio: float # The ratio of width by height of the window

-    Window.mouse_pos: vec2 # Position of the mouse pointer relative to the window.
+    mouse_pos: vec2 # Position of the mouse pointer relative to the window.

-    Window.mouse_delta: vec2 # The difference between current and last frame's mouse position.
+    mouse_delta: vec2 # The difference between current and last frame's mouse position.

-    Window.render_system: RenderSystem # To draw stuff (see RenderSystem class).
+    render_system: RenderSystem # To draw stuff (see RenderSystem class).

-    Window.lighting_system: LightingSystem # To handle scene lighting (see LightingSystem class).
+    lighting_system: LightingSystem # To handle scene lighting (see LightingSystem class).

-    Window.delta_time: float # Time elapsed (in seconds) since last frame.
+    delta_time: float # Time elapsed (in seconds) since last frame.

-    Window.time_elapsed: float # Time elapsed (in seconds) since the creation of the window.
+    time_elapsed: float # Time elapsed (in seconds) since the creation of the window.
     ```

 * Methods